Moonlington/tabletopfloreblog/content/about.md

 ## Why make this blog?

-Lately I've been spending a lot of time creating a lot of different worlds, like my dark and gloomy world of **Eden**, and the much more fantastical world of **Ae'thar**.
+Lately I've been spending a lot of time creating a lot of different worlds, like my dark and gloomy world of **Eden**, and the much more fantastical world of **Halcyon**.
 They are distinct in tone and execution, and I want to share the experiences I have had with creating and playing in those worlds.

 While I could talk to my friends about any decisions and thoughts I have about these things.
 I can't really, y'know, write entire blog posts to my friends.
 They're not _that_ engaged in my musings.